Eco-friendly Bamboo Toilet Paper

-It’s biodegradable and breaks down well in water, it’s also plastic-free and doesn’t require any trees to be cut down.
+It’s biodegradable and breaks down well in water.
+It’s also plastic-free and doesn’t require any trees to be cut down.

 According to the Guinness Book of World Records, bamboo is the fastest growing plant on the planet.

-A tree takes 30 years to grow, while a bamboo plant takes 3 years and can produce up to 6 times more raw material than a tree can in the same amount of time.
+A tree takes 30 years to grow, while a bamboo plant takes three years and can produce up to 6 times more raw material than a tree can in the same amount of time.

 Furthermore, bamboo is a renewable material.
 Because bamboo is a grass and not a tree, it’ll re-grow after being harvested, making toilet paper production a sustainable process.